mocdaniel/lab-argocd-odyssey/educates/workshop/content/09-cli-introduction/index.md

 - **destinations** we're allowed to deploy **to** in this project
 - **sources** we're allowed to deploy **from** in this project

-Notably, the `default` project allows us *basically anything*, as denoted by the asterisks: We're allowed to deploy anything *from* anywhere *to* anywhere.
+Notably, the `default` project allows us to do *basically anything*, as denoted by the asterisks: We're allowed to deploy anything *from* anywhere *to* anywhere.

 **That's not good** - let's create a new, more narrowly scoped project!